 Let’s revisit my definition of this: “A pattern day trader is a stock market trader who executes four or more day trades in five business days in a margin account.”

-This means that you need to execute at least four day trades in five consecutive days using a margin account.
+This means that you need to execute at least four day trades in five consecutive days using a margin account, to be considered a pattern day trader.
 That sentence actually includes a lot of limitations.

 First, a day trade occurs when you buy and sell shares in a stock between market open and close.
 If you hold your position overnight, the transaction is no longer considered a day trade.